 - Some Caesar Salad aficionados swear by leaving the romaine leaves whole, so feel free to do so if you wish.
 I find the salad cumbersome to eat with whole leaves (particularly for my kids), so I prefer chopping or tearing my romaine.

 - This recipe can easily be halved.
 When entertaining, I make an entire recipe of this salad to serve at once.
 But when making it for a family dinner, I prepare an entire recipe of the dressing and then just drizzle it over individual servings of salad.

-- The dressing keeps in the refrigerator for a couple of weeks and we enjoy the leftover dressing over more salads on subsequent nights.
+- The dressing keeps in the refrigerator for about a week and we enjoy the leftover dressing over more salads on subsequent nights.
 Sometimes I even add grilled or baked sliced chicken for a main dish of Chicken Caesar Salad.

 Originally published August 11, 2016.